raistlinJ/core-topo-gen/README.md

 ## Host Planning Semantics

 The Node Information section supports an optional Base Hosts value (edited via the spinner near the Scenario name in the Web UI).

-Semantics:
+Updated defaults & rules:

+- Default Base Hosts (density base) when omitted is now **10** (previously 8).
+This improves small-scenario proportional allocation stability.
+- To request an explicit zero base you must now set the value to 0 in the UI (or include `total_nodes="0"` / `base_nodes="0"` in XML).
+Leaving it blank no longer implies 0.
-- Base Hosts (density base) are distributed proportionally across Weight rows using their raw (unnormalized) factors.
+- Base hosts are distributed proportionally across Weight rows using their raw (unnormalized) factors.
 - Count rows add absolute hosts on top of the proportional distribution.
-- If you provide Weight rows but leave Base Hosts empty, a legacy default base of 8 is applied for backward compatibility with earlier behavior/tests.
-- If there are no Weight rows, the base is treated as 0 (only Count rows apply).
+- If there are no Weight rows the base hosts value is still recorded, but with no Weight rows it effectively contributes 0 allocated hosts; only Count rows produce hosts.

-Scenario aggregate `scenario_total_nodes` = base_nodes + additive_nodes + total_planned_routers + total_planned_vulnerabilities.
+Scenario aggregate `scenario_total_nodes` = base_nodes + additive_nodes + total_planned_routers + total_planned_vulnerabilities (plus any future additive categories).

 XML metadata attributes written for Node Information:
 - `base_nodes`, `additive_nodes`, `combined_nodes`, `weight_rows`, `count_rows`, `weight_sum`.